JamesTheBard/sisyphus-docs/docs/installation/frontend-install.md

     ```

 4. The container can take a minute or two to build.
 However, after the service is up, navigate to `http://localhost:3000` and verify that the expected information is there.

+## Known Issues

+Currently, the `sisyphus-frontend` can control queue and worker status, but changes to either via the API directly will make it very angry and lose state sync between the UI and the API.
+For right now, it's recommended to use either the frontend or the API until this gets sorted out.